ellinokon/hkon.me/content/blog/weeknotes-1.md

 Jason Fried and David Heinemeier Hansson.
 After having greatly enjoyed their previous work, _Rework_, I rightfully assumed that this too would be a treat.
-Finishing the book in just one and a half sitting speaks volumes for the quality, I my humble opinion.
+Finishing the book in just one and a half sitting speaks volumes for the quality, in my humble opinion.

 The Basecamp founders message of calm and balanced work is supported by their essay style of writing.
 No fluff, just the message shoot straight across the